 Can I Sue for Shigellosis Food Poisoning?

 Yes, if your case of shigellosis can be linked to a restaurant or other business.
 Most of our cases have involved illness from food served at national chain restaurants.
 Sprouts are the most high risk food for this illness, and sandwiches and subs served with sprouts and other fresh vegetables have been the source of many outbreaks.
+You can contact our law firm about a shigellosis lawsuit using the form below.

 Do I Have to File a Lawsuit?